Social, Emotion and Mental Health (SEMH)

 1. Be aware that our emotional state will have an effect on the child or young person.
 If we become agitated or overwhelmed, we cannot support that young person for regulate their own emotions.
 Adult’s being unregulated are likely to make any difficult situation worse.
 Adult’s supporting a child or young person working on their emotional regulation using materials from this website, should make sure that they have also got their own strategies for emotional regulation.
 This is essential.

-2. A helpful way to interact is to use the PACE approach. (add in document)
+2. A helpful way to interact is to use the PACE approach.
+(The PACE model)

 3. Be trauma informed.
 If an adult working with a child or young person who has experienced significant trauma, they should be ‘trauma-informed’.
 This is explained in the following